-We are very pleased to announce that we are in the Ramada Albuquerque East.
-It is the first year we have held the Con in the same place.
+We are very pleased to announce that we have a new venue for 2018 – the MCM Elegante Hotel.
 The thing that makes our venue special is as follows:

 EVERY GAME WILL RUN IN ITS OWN PRIVATE ROOM.